lauslim12/Anzu/README.md

 heroku open
 ```

-If you want to use the production version (everyone can schedule tasks, delete tasks, enable long reminders, etcetera), make sure to change the `web` process in the Heroku dyno settings to `npm run production`.
+If you want to use the production version (everyone can schedule tasks, delete tasks, enable long reminders, etcetera), make sure to change the `constants/constants.ts` file!
+You can enable long reminders (so Anzu displays the unfinished tasks instead of prompting you to use `/tasks`) or disable the administrator guard, which means that everyone in the environment can create, delete, or reschedule tasks.

 The default dyno process is `web`, and it will run `npm start`.